muzanella11/test-efishery/README.md

 ##########################
 ```

-## Explanation Design and Architechture
+## Explanation Design and Architecture

-For detailed explanation about UI/UX and Core styling Architechture, check out [Explanation Design Architechture]()
+For detailed explanation about UI/UX and Core styling Architecture, check out [Explanation Design Architecture]()